jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 Yii comes with an incredible code generation tool called Gii which can create entire models out of code with a few clicks.
 For our purposes, we will need to create models for `Loinc` and `LoincPanel`.

 The tricky part here is locating Gii with the proper URL syntax since we modified the default URL syntax with our pretty URL rules.
 If your rules are set up correctly, you should be able to navigate to `www.example.com/api/v1/gii` and launch the module.
 By default, Yii blocks access to Gii for any connection other than localhost.
-If you are trying to use Gii while your app is hosted, you will need to add an allowed IP address to your `/config/web.php` file.
+If you are trying to use Gii while your app is hosted, you will need to add an allowed IP address to your `\config\web.php` file.

     $config['bootstrap'][] = 'gii';
     $config['modules']['gii'] = [